-The soft start capacitor $C{SS}$ is discharged by an internal FET when $V{OUT}$ is shutdown by hiccup protection due to excessive load, temperature shutdown due to overheating or ENABLE = logic low.
-A large $C{SS}$ cap will take a long time to discharge when ENABLE is toggled low.
-If ENABLE is toggled high again before the $C{SS}$ is completely discharged, then the next resulting soft-start ramp will follow the internal soft-start ramp.
-Only when the soft-start voltage reaches the left-over voltage on $C{SS}$ , will the output follow the ramp programmed by $C{SS}$ .
-This behavior will look as if there are two slopes at startup.
-If this is not acceptable by a certain application, a R-C low-pass filter can be added to ENABLE to slow down the shutting down of VCC, which allows more time to discharge $C{SS}$ .
+The soft start capacitor $C{SS}$ is discharged by an internal FET when $V{OUT}$ is shut down by hiccup protection due to excessive load, temperature shutdown due to overheating or ENABLE = logic low.
+A large $C{SS}$ capacitor will take a long time to discharge when ENABLE is toggled low.
+If ENABLE is toggled high again before the $C{SS}$ is completely discharged, then the next resulting soft-start ramp follows the internal soft-start ramp.
+Only when the soft-start voltage reaches the leftover voltage on CSS, does the output follow the ramp programmed by $C{SS}$ .
+This behavior looks as if there are two slopes at start-up.
+If this is not acceptable by a certain application, a R-C low pass filter can be added to ENABLE to slow down the shutting down of VCC, which allows more time to discharge $C{SS}$

-The LM43600 is capable of start up into prebiased output conditions.
+The LM43601-Q1 is capable of start-up into prebiased output conditions.
 When the inductor current reaches zero, the LS switch will be turned off to avoid negative current conduction.
 This operation mode is also called diode emulation mode.
-It is built-in by the DCM operation in light loads.
-With a prebiased output voltage, the LM43600 will wait until the soft-start ramp allows regulation above the prebiased voltage and then follow the soft-start ramp to the regulation level.
+It is built-in by the DCM operation at light loads.
+With a prebiased output voltage, the LM43601-Q1 will wait until the soft-start ramp allows regulation above the prebiased voltage.
+It will then follow the soft-start ramp to the regulation level.

-When an external voltage ramp is applied to the SS/TRK pin, the LM43600 FB voltage follows the ramp if the ramp magnitude is lower than the internal soft-start ramp.
+When an external voltage ramp is applied to the SS/TRK pin, the LM43601-Q1 FB voltage follows the external ramp if the ramp magnitude is lower than the internal soft-start ramp.
 A resistor divider pair can be used on the external control ramp to the SS/TRK pin to program the tracking rate of the output voltage.
-The final voltage seen by the SS/TRK pin should not fall below 1.2 V to avoid abnormal operation.
+The final external ramp voltage applied at the SS/TRK pin should not fall below 1.2 V to avoid abnormal operation.